Quiet Luxury

 & Other Stories

-As the most direct high-street comparison, & Other Stories (owned by H&M) is designed around three ateliers: Paris, Stockholm, and Los Angeles.
-The Paris atelier, in particular, often feels like Sézane's more accessible sibling.
-You'll find similar romantic blouses ($80-$120) and knit cardigans ($90-$150) at a price point that's generally 30-40% lower.
+The most direct high-street comparison. & Other Stories (owned by H&M) is designed around three ateliers: Paris, Stockholm, and Los Angeles.
+The Paris atelier feels like Sézane's more accessible sibling.
+Romantic blouses at $80-$120 and knit cardigans at $90-$150 — generally 30-40% lower than Sézane.

 Everlane